 The end of the year is a time when many people overindulge when it comes to alcohol.
 While a glass or two is fine for most people, having a few too many isn’t good for our health or waistlines.

 In the short term, excess alcohol can cause headaches, nausea and dehydration and can increase the risk of accidents or injury.
+You can learn more about OUI charges here!
 If you regularly drink too much, it can increase your risk of liver damage and many types of cancer.
 Drinking alcohol can also increase your appetite and make you less likely to make healthy food choices.
 The combination of alcohol and fatty foods can be a major contributor to festive weight gain.
 Finally, alcohol can affect the action of some prescription medications, so if you take these, speak to your doctor about drinking safely.

 So what can you do to still enjoy yourself without the negative effects of too much celebratory cheer?